 We really do not have a health care “system” in the United States, especially when compared to the European model of a government-run, single-payer system.

 As a general surgeon with more than three decades of experience in private clinical practice, I can safely say Obamacare is the culmination of the fundamental changes I've seen in the way doctors practice medicine.

 At a time when so many Hoosiers are still struggling to pay for health care and health insurance, it is amazing that our elected representatives are leaving federal funds on the table instead of accessing them to pay for Medicaid expansion.

 Uninsured Americans have less than a month to enroll in health care coverage, a requirement of the Affordable Care Act, also known as Obamacare.

-HAMMOND | A Hammond woman agreed Monday to plead guilty to submitting fraudulent Indiana Medicaid claims, federal court records show.
+HAMMOND | A city physician agreed to plead guilty Friday to accepting kickbacks for Medicare patient referrals and illegally dispensing prescription drugs, federal court records show.